toptal/granite/docs/tutorial.md

 ## Book::DeliverBack

-To deliver back a book, it need to be rented by the person that is logged in.
+First, think about the policies: to deliver back the book, it needs to be rented by the person that is logged in.

 Then we need to have a precondition to verify if the current book is being rented by this person: